headdawnLight/cpp-cli-geometer/README.md

 # cpp-cli-geometer

 This is a simple geometric calculation program that performs various geometrical operations and runs in a command line interface.
-It was developed on Microsoft Visual Studio 2019 with the C++ programming language.age.
+It was developed on Microsoft Visual Studio 2019 with the C++ programming language.

 ## Introduction